-Medicare is a federal program that was established in 1965 for the purpose of paying certain health care expenses for people age 65 and over, as well as for other select individuals such as those who have end stage renal disease.
+The program was established in 1965 for the purpose of paying certain health care expenses for people age 65 and over, as well as for other select individuals, such as those who have end-stage renal disease.

 How Coverage Works